jmorris335/ConstraintHg/docs/source/about/contact.rst

 .. end contact

-You can also reach out to John directly by emailing jhmrrs AT clemson DOT edu, or by contacting him via his `GitHub profile <https://github.com/jmorris335>`_.
+You can also reach out to the developers directly by emailing `constrainthg@gmail.com <mailto:constrainthg@gmail.com>`_.

 :ref:`genindex` \| :ref:`modindex` \| :ref:`Search <search>`